 The data for this study were derived from prospective screening for adverse obstetric outcomes in women attending for their routine first hospital visit in pregnancy at King's College Hospital, London and Medway Maritime Hospital, Gillingham, UK, between March 2006 and December 2016.
-In this visit, at 11+0- 13+6 weeks' gestation, we recorded maternal characteristics and medical history and performed combined screening for aneuploidies.Gestational age was determined by the measurement of fetal crown-rump length.
-The participants gave written informed consent for the study which was approved by the UK National Health Service Research Ethics Committee.
+At this visit, at 11+0 to 13+6 weeks' gestation, we recorded maternal characteristics and medical history and performed combined screening for aneuploidy16.
+GA was determined by the measurement of fetal crown-rump length17.
+The participants gave written informed consent for the study, which was approved by the UK National Health Service Research Ethics Committee.

-The inclusion criteria for the study were singleton pregnancy delivering a nonmalformed live birth or stillbirth at ≥24 weeks' gestation.
-We excluded pregnancies with aneuploidies and major fetal abnormalities and those ending in termination, miscarriage, or fetal death at <24 weeks' gestation.
+The inclusion criteria for the study were singleton pregnancy delivering a non-malformed liveborn or stillborn neonate at ≥ 24 weeks' gestation.
+We excluded pregnancies with aneuploidy or major fetal abnormality and those ending in termination, miscarriage or fetal death at < 24 weeks' gestation.